suburbanmarine/opaleye-hardware/README.md

 The Opaleye is the maritime smart node for maritime vision systems.
 Opaleye is a demonstration platform for underwater video acquisition and streaming.
 The intention is to form a basis for a "smart node" that can be used as part of a larger autonomous or remote-piloted robotic system.

-The hardware is readily available which makes modificaitons rapid and accessible.
+The hardware is readily available and inexpensive.

 ![Opaleye package](/opaleye_package.png)